zwenergy/gbaHD/README.md

 ## Pixel Grid
 The pixel grid feature is currently also in an experimental state.
 Two different pixel grids can be applied, a "bright" pixel grid (AGS feeling) or a "dark" pixel grid (AGB feeling).
-Right now, the pixel grid can not be changed on fly, but has to be set before synthesis (pxlGrid and brightGrid inputs of the top unit).
-Pixel grid toggle during operation should be added soon.
-For the ease of use, you can find a bitstream with each pixel grid in the bitstream folder.
+To activate or change the pixel grid, the connection between the FPGA board and the Arduino board (see previous sections) needs to be wired.
+The pixel grid can be changed via the button combination L+R+Select+Right.

 ## FPGA Firmware
 You can find the latest bitstream under the folder *bitstream*.